nssanch/teaching_datasci/philosophy.md

    and constants available.
 3. Iteratively plan and program as you learn or encounter issues.

+### Understand *Where* You Are

+Where is your understanding?

+Narrative vs understanding.
+Map of concepts and adjacent fields

 ## Class Intro Outline

 + What class is this?